 Meredith gets ‘creative’ with technology and benefits

-LAS VEGAS — When the market crashed in 2008, Tim O’Neil, executive director of employee benefits and wellness at Meredith, decided it was time to beef up the company’s financial wellness benefits.
+LAS VEGAS — When the stock market crashed in 2008, Tim O’Neil, executive director of employee benefits and wellness at Meredith, decided it was time to beef up the company’s financial wellness benefits.
 At the time the media company — which owns brands including People and Better Homes & Gardens — already offered a wellness program, but wanted to improve other aspects of worker well-being.

 But the challenge was reaching the company’s 5,500 employees which are spread throughout 44 states.
 So the company decided to turn to technology.